Food As Medicine

 Organic Manuka Honey

-The anti-inflammatory properties of honey also have a positive effect on the gut as well as on wound healing.
-It is suggested that honey down-regulates inflammation while upregulating anti-inflammatory molecules in the body, leading to less pain, and discomfort, and a more positive environment for healing both the digestive system and wounds (12, 13, 14, 15).
+The anti-inflammatory properties of honey have a positive effect on both the gut and wound healing.
+It is suggested that honey down-regulates inflammation while upregulating anti-inflammatory molecules in the body, leading to less pain and discomfort, and a more positive environment for healing both the digestive system and wounds (12, 13, 14, 15).

-Organic Manuka Honey can be used to keep the gut microbiome in a healthy state or bring it back from an unbalanced environment.
-(7, 8,9) A disturbed microbiome is often caused by antibiotics, so regular intake of Manuka Honey can help re-establish a positive gut flora.
+Organic Manuka Honey can be used to keep the gut microbiome in a healthy state or bring it back from an unbalanced environment (7, 8, 9).
+A disturbed microbiome can often be caused by antibiotics, so regular intake of Manuka Honey can help re-establish a positive gut flora.

 2. Food, Gut Flora, and Mental Wellbeing